 ■ Brian Foxworth / Contributed

-Brian Foxworth is pastor of Spirit of Joy Community Church, 3126 W. Johnston Ave. in Hemet and has been a hospice chaplain in the Valley for nearly 10 years.
-Before taking on those roles he studied at California Lutheran University, receiving a bachelor’s in biology and philosophy.
-He earned master’s degrees in bioethics and clinical ministry at Loma Linda University and holds a Master of Divinity degree from Pacifica Lutheran Theological Seminary in Berkeley.
+Brian Foxworth has been a hospice chaplain in the San Jacinto Valley for nearly 10 years and pastor of Spirit of Joy Community Church for the past six.
+He earned a bachelor’s degree in biology and philosophy at California Lutheran University.
+He then went on to study at Loma Linda University, receiving master’s degrees in bioethics and clinical ministry.
+Brian holds a Master’s of Divinity degree from Pacific Lutheran Theological Seminary in Berkeley.
 When not running after his two little ones, he enjoys riding his motorcycle, tinkering with RC cars, reading, music and spending time with his family and friends.